supercid/techdocs-wiki-tmp/GraphQL:-Querying-Recommendations.md

 EOF
 ```

-## Fetching random recommendations
+### Fetching random recommendations

-The endpoint can be used to fetch random recommendations.
+The endpoint can be used to fetch random recommendations i.e. previews.
 Random recommendations are a totally randomized selection of products and often used for testing purposes.

 ```
 curl -0 -v -X GET https://api.nosto.com/v1/graphql \